 Transcripts are available using the Transcript Actions option in Populi.
-A student must have an outstanding financial obligation of \$250.00 or less before Bethlehem College and Seminary will release transcripts.
+A student must have an outstanding financial obligation of \$250.00 or less (state of Minnesota law) before Bethlehem College and Seminary will release transcripts.

 WITHDRAWAL FROM CLASS

 If a student desires to withdraw from a class, permission must be sought and received from the academic dean.